3e33/UnwrapMe/README.md

 # UnwrapMe

-For information and discussion go to Blenderartists.
+For bug reports, information and discussion go to Blenderartists.

 https://blenderartists.org/t/1407021